Theoretical Basis for a Solution to the Cosmological Constant Problem: Introduction

-It will be shown that, upon the introduction of a revised notion of negative action within relativity theory, an understanding of the presently accelerating universal expansion as not directly related to vacuum energy density becomes all the more natural.
-This solution is particularly attractive because it also simply eliminates the need to find additional symmetry principles to explain the near zero value of vacuum energy density.
-In fact, we are able to solve at once, in a simple and straightforward manner, both the problem of the discrepancy between the observed versus predicted values of vacuum energy density, and the problem of the determination of the source of the present acceleration of universal expansion.
-One of the most interesting consequences of our approach is that it enables to explain the magnitude of the effects traditionally attributed to the cosmological constant without appealing to an anthropic principle or other fine tuning.
-It will also be shown that the effects attributed to the presence of dark matter can here be considered to be secondary effects of inhomogeneities (dependent on the observed positive action matter distribution) in the invisible large scale distribution of negative action matter.
-As a result an independent solution to the problem of the nature of dark matter appears to be unnecessary.
-We will conclude this article with a brief discussion of the application of those developments to the problem of the origin of the cosmological arrow of time.
+In what follows, however, I will suggest that, upon the introduction of a revised concept of negative-energy matter into relativity theory, an understanding of the acceleration of universal expansion as originating from a non-zero value of average vacuum energy density is still possible.
+This solution is particularly attractive given that it provides the basis for a solution to other outstanding problems in the field of classical cosmology.
+In fact, from this perspective, it becomes possible to solve at once, in a simple and straightforward manner, both the problem of the discrepancy between the observed versus predicted values of vacuum energy density and the problem of flatness , which is usually tackled using inflation theory.
+But I will also explain that some of the effects which are normally attributed to the presence of ordinary cold dark matter appear to arise from local variations in the density of vacuum energy attributable to the presence of inhomogeneities in the large-scale matter distribution, as well as from the presence of underdensities in the distribution of invisible negative-energy matter.
+I will conclude this report with a discussion on how those developments can be used to provide a satisfactory solution to the problem of the origin of the thermodynamic arrow of time .